Débora García

-Débora García Mateo (born 17 October 1989), commonly known as Débora, is a Spanish footballer who plays as a midfielder for Primera División club Sevilla.
+Débora García Mateo (born 17 October 1989), commonly known as Débora, is a Spanish footballer who plays as a midfielder for Primera División club Valencia.
 In October 2012 she made her debut for the Spain national team at Glasgow's Hampden Park against Scotland in the 2013 European Championship's qualifying play-offs.

 Club career

 Débora progressed from RCD Espanyol's youth teams and won two Copa de la Reinas and one league title with the Catalan club.
 In 2014, she transferred to Atlético Madrid.
 She won the 2016 Copa de la Reina with Atlético, then signed for Valencia the following month.
 She returned to Espanyol in 2019.